 While automating certain processes may be helpful, there will always be times when a customer just wants to pick up the phone and talk to a real person.
 As marketers in a digital environment, we are continuing to understand when and how certain types of conversations need to happen.

 No technology can replace a marketer's' intuition, experience, acumen, and ability to read the customer—and to understand the competitive landscape and forge emotional connections.
 Be diligent and astute about the right types of contact needed at the right time.

 Teams should continually ask themselves: When does a response or other communication need a human touch, and when can it be automated?

-5. Advocate for a customer-first philosophy beyond marketing
+5. Advocate for a customer-oriented mindset beyond marketing

 Customer marketing and engagement go way beyond advocacy, which is essentially a one-way street.
 It's important for businesses as a whole, not just Marketing, to continue to listen to customers, work to solicit their input, and bring that input to life.